 SLR Lounge has created the ultimate resource for smoke and fog textures.
 These full-resolution images are prepped and ready to be blended into your images.
 With over 400 smoke and fog textures organized and categorized, you can easily find a perfect texture or combination of textures to add to your image.
 The texture pack includes six video tutorials designed to help you from start to finish, from photographing smoke to creating your own custom smoke brushes in Photoshop.
 Be sure to check out the Smoke Texture Pack in the SLR Lounge store.

-10 Tips on How to Photograph Smoke and Fog
+Learn how to Photograph Smoke and Fog in these steps.

 - Use a Telephoto Lens to Photograph Smoke